bassman5/MickAngularSeed/README.md

      }
      ```

-### Code Quality Report
+## Code Quality Report
 A report can be generated using [Plato JavaScript static code analysis](https://github.com/es-analysis/plato)
-Install plato with: `npm install -g plato`
-Then run the code report with `npm run-script report`
+Run the code report with `npm run-script report`
-A browser will open report/index.html
+A browser will open `report/index.html`

+## Code Coverage Reports
+Code coverage reports are created in the coverage directory every time you run the karma unit tests.
+If you continue to run your karma tests with PhantomJS the html report is at `coverage/PhantomJS 1.9.7 (Mac OS X)/lcov-report/index.html` (note the PhantomJS directory changes with version numbers).

-### Creating a release
+## Creating a release
 The [grunt bump plugin](https://github.com/vojtajina/grunt-bump) is used.
 To create a release
 ```